skykunnu/React-Projects/README.md

 -  It is a package bundler for js app. it compiles, bundles, and optimizes multiple files (js, css, images etc) into a single or smaller set of output files for improved performance and efficiency.

-- HMR (Hot module replacement):- Updates changes in the browser without full page reload, improving dev speed.
+- HMR (Hot module replacement):- It is a feature in modern web dev tools like webpack, vite or parcel that allows modules (eg: Js, CSS) to be updated in a running application without a full page reload.